Workplace Drug Testing Expert Nina M. French Joins Hound Labs, Inc. as Senior Vice President of Employer Solutions

 Employment Background Investigations, Inc.

 This progressive approach is critical for employers and the drug testing industry as they scramble to adapt drug testing practices in the wake of marijuana legalization in 34 states.
-Employers need to be able to identify very recent marijuana use because peak impairment only lasts for a few hours after smoking, but current tests do not provide that information.
-Oral fluid, blood, urine, and hair tests can measure THC1 for days or even weeks after someone last used marijuana and therefore do not provide enough information for employers to determine whether employees used marijuana recently and may be jeopardizing workplace safety, or last week and are no longer impaired.
+Employers need to be able to identify recent marijuana use, but legacy tests do not provide specific enough information.
+Oral fluid, blood, urine, and hair tests can measure THC1 for days or even weeks after someone last used marijuana and therefore do not provide enough information for employers to determine whether employees used marijuana recently and may be jeopardizing workplace safety, or last week and are no longer experiencing effects.

 “In my previous role as managing partner with CCG, employers contacted me because they knew marijuana legalization had momentum, and they needed solutions like the HOUND® CANNABIS BREATHALYZER to help them identify recent marijuana use related to work hours – not use from the prior weekend,” said French.